Photonic time crystals: Theory and applications: Introducing spatial periodicity in PTCs: Spatiotemporal photonic crystals

 Substituting \eqref{eq: E} and \eqref{eq: permittivity} into \eqref{eq: wave equation}, the band structure can be calculated by using mode-matching analysis \cite{chamnara2017optical}.

 The traveling wave that modulates the material properties propagates at a speed $v_{\rm m}=\frac{\omega_{\rm m}}{k_{\rm m}}$.
-Therefore, we can classify the possible scenarios for the dispersion relation into three types, depending on the relation between the modulation speed $v_{\rm m}$ and the speed of light in the same medium in the absence of temporal modulations $v_{\rm ph}=c/\sqrt{a_0}$, where $a_0$ is the 0-th Fourier coefficient in (\ref{eq: permittivity}) \cite{deck2019uniform,galiffi2019broadband, pendry2021gain}.
+Therefore, we can classify the possible scenarios for the dispersion relation into three types, depending on the relation between the modulation speed $v_{\rm m}$ and the speed of light in the same medium in the absence of temporal modulations $v_{\rm ph}=c/\sqrt{a_0}$, where $a_0$ is the 0-th Fourier coefficient in (\ref{eq: permittivity}) which is the temporal average of the dielectric function\cite{deck2019uniform,galiffi2019broadband, pendry2021gain}.
 These scenarios are typically referred to as sub-luminal ($v_{\rm m} < v_{\rm ph}$), luminal ($v_{\rm m} = v_{\rm ph}$), and super-luminal ($v_{\rm m} > v_{\rm ph}$).

-We can start the discussion in the limit of a vanishing modulation frequency ($\omega_{\rm m} \rightarrow 0$) and a non-zero spatial modulation frequency ($k_{\rm m}\neq0$), resulting in negligible speed $v_{\rm m}$.
+We can start the discussion in the limit of a vanishing modulation frequency ($\omega_{\rm m} \rightarrow 0$) and a non-zero spatial modulation frequency ($k_{\rm m}\neq0$), resulting in vanishing speed $v_{\rm m}$.
 Then, the material under consideration becomes a traditional (spatial) photonic crystal.
-The band structure of such material under weak spatial modulation represents merely a folded dispersion curve of a stationary material (see the red curves in Fig.~\ref{Figtravellingwave}(a)).
-The band structure is periodic with respect to $k$ with period $k_{\rm m}$, as depicted by the reciprocal vector of ($k_{\rm m}, 0$) in the figure.
+The band structure of such material under weak spatial modulation represents merely a folded dispersion curve, which represents the dispersion relation of a material when its periodic structure causes the original dispersion relation to ``fold" into a smaller region, typically within the first Brillouin zone~\cite[p.~146]{joannopoulos_photonic_2008}.
+This folded dispersion curve is seen in the red curves in Fig.~\ref{Figtravellingwave}(a).
+The band structure is periodic with respect to $k$ with a period $k_{\rm m}$, as depicted by the reciprocal vector of ($k_{\rm m}, 0$) in the figure.
 At the band crossings, the energy (frequency) bandgaps appear.